MicrosoftDocs/edge-developer/microsoft-edge/webview2/roadmap.md

 ## WebView2 Runtime and Installer

 [Evergreen distribution model][ConceptDistributionEvergreenModel] allows you to target or chain install the WebView2 Runtime onto your user's machine.
-A preview of the WebView2 Runtime and installer is expected to be available Q3 2020 and GA in Q4 2020.
+The Evergreen WebView2 Runtime and installer has reached General Availability (GA).

 ## Fixed version

 [Fixed version distribution model][ConceptsDistributionFixedVersionModel] allows you to package the Microsoft Edge binaries inside your native application.
-Engineering work is currently under way with a preview anticipated to be ready towards the end of Q3 2020 and GA Q4 2020.
+It is currently under preview and targeted to GA Q4 2020.

 ## General availability

 ### Win32 C/C++

-The Win32 C/C++ SDK is expected to GA in Q4 2020, shortly after the WebView2 Runtime and installer GA.
+The Win32 C/C++ SDK has reached GA.

 ### .NET